Top Security Vulnerabilities in Restaurant & Hospitality

 Protecting Hotel Guest Data

 Encrypt guest data at rest in databases and on servers using strong encryption algorithms.
-Encryption protects data if systems are compromised or storage media stolen.
+Encryption protects data if systems are compromised or storage media is stolen.

 Third-Party Platform and Delivery Integration Security